platformio/platformio-core/docs/librarymanager/config.rst

 :Case 1:

     :ref:`libjson_version` and :ref:`libjson_repository` fields are defined.
-    The :ref:`libjson_repository` hosted on GitHub or Bitbucket.
+    The :ref:`libjson_repository` is hosted on GitHub or Bitbucket.

     |PIOAPICR| will lookup for release tag named as value of :ref:`libjson_version`
     or with ``v`` prefix (you do not need to pass this ``v`` prefix to the